manthan55/unit-testing-with-jest/README.md

 3.  **Running Tests**

-    You can follow each scenario mentioned in the StackOverflow question by commention out each test and running the tests with the below command.
+    You can follow each scenario mentioned in the StackOverflow question by commenting out each test and running the tests with the below command.

     ```shell
     jest src/Services/RabbitMQ/RabbitMQ.test.ts